paulgmiller/swiperank/README.md

 https://swiperank.com
 Rank Anything on your mobile or pc.
 Build your ranking using side by comparisons and swiping (or arrow keys on pc).
 See aggregate rankings of other users.
+Feel free to contribute or donate bitcoin to 34XHn8DfKYWWEXLJ5nkLKKLgEHk94WsweM

 ##Todo
 * pick images on second part of create list.
 Carosel from bootstrap